ebassi/graphene/README.md

 ### Installation

-In order to build and install Graphene you will need development tools and the headers of the dependencies; after you've installed them, run:
+In order to build and install Graphene you will need development tools and the headers of the dependencies.

+First of all, clone the Git repository:

-    $ ./configure
+    $ git clone git://github.com/ebassi/graphene
-    $ make
+    $ cd graphene
-    # make install

-If you have a clone from Git, run:
+Then run:

     $ ./autogen.sh
     $ make
+    $ make check
     # make install

 It is possible, when building Graphene, to disable specific optimizations by